FGfiorini/Heart_stroke_predictor/README.md

 # Flask ML API

 A flask API developed with a form in the frontend.
 Used for a Heart stroke prediction analysis project where the goal is to predict whether a person could have possibly a heart stroke or not, based on data provided through the form.
-The target value considered is 1 = the person have a stroke (picture with a heart signal).
-Label =0 (heart with healthy arms)
+The target value considered is 1, possibly heart stroke.
+Label = 0, healthy heart.
 Its composed by three microservices, that are configured to be excecuted with a docker compose yml file:

 - API